pierec/git-pypi/README.md

 the package to be built again (NB: your package manager of choice is probably doing its own caching - something to watch out when re-tagging releases).
 Cache is persistent between server runs.

+If a suitable config option is set, `git-pypi` shall also serve packages directly from a predefined directory.
+This can be used to vendor-in some Python dependencies in the repository.
+In the unlikely case of a naming conflict between "git" and "vendored" packages, the former take precedence.

 ## Installation